kotopes1/crypto-hardware-wallet/README.md

 ---

 ## UX
 This project is my fifth and final Milestone Project in the Code Institute's Full-stack Development program.
 I decided to create a website based on my passions!.
 Blockchain Technology.
-The E-commerce site has many features for customers and returning customers, from browsing the latest digital wallets, to purchasing various products, also learning about Blockchain and cryptocurrency's.
+The E-commerce site has many features for customers and returning customers, from browsing the latest digital wallets, to purchasing various products, also learning about Blockchain and cryptocurrency's with a added Blog page.
 ___
 <br>